prebid/prebid.github.io/adops/step-by-step.md

 Choose the inventory that you want to run header bidding on.

-By default, `prebid.js` will send the highest bid price to DFP using the keyword `hb_pb`.
+By default, `prebid.js` will send the highest bid price to Google Ad Manager using the keyword `hb_pb`.

 This line item will capture the bids in the range from $0.50 to $1 by targeting the keyword `hb_pb` set to `0.50` in the **Key-values** section.